carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 function takes a list of dictionaries as input, and outputs a Boolean indicating if validation was successful.

-### Pushing Reports to a Carbon Black ThreatHunter FeedHelper
+### Pushing Reports to a Carbon Black ThreatHunter Feed

 The `push_to_cb` function takes a list of `AnalysisResult` objects (or objects of your own custom class) and a Carbon Black ThreatHunter Feed ID as input, and writes output to the console.